mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Thrust for one turn.
 Supposing that 6 is the maximum Thrust of the fleet, two rounds are required to slow back down to zero if desired.
-If a fleet continues to accelerate, it becomes exceedingly more time- consuming for it to slow down since every member of the fleet must turn around and reduce speed by applying the desired amount of Thrust.
+If a fleet continues to accelerate, it becomes exceedingly more time-consuming for it to slow down since every member of the fleet must turn around and reduce speed by applying the desired amount of Thrust.